Simple API Integration

 4. Edge Computing API Integration

-Leveraging edge computing for reduced latency:
+Leveraging edge computing for decreased latency:

 javascript